 The BPI is committed to equity and inclusion.
 It believes that all individuals, whatever their background and irrespective of abilities, ethnicity, gender and sexuality, should benefit from the same equal rights, free from prejudice and all forms of discrimination.
 It believes passionately that everyone should have the same, equal opportunity to join the recorded music community and the wider music industry and be able to progress as far within it as their talent, hard work and potential allows.

 In support of this the BPI is working closely with its members, industry partners and the UK Music Diversity Taskforce, and through its BPI Equality Training Programme and BPI Equality Sessions, to better understand and address important issues and any barriers that may hinder recruitment and career progression or which may deny a fair and equal opportunity to all.
 The BPI is guided in its approach through the support of its Equity and Justice Advisory Group (EJAG), which is a diverse/intersectional and independent board of respected music industry professionals, who collectively advocate for the progression of the Equality, Diversity and Intersectional agenda across the sector and contribute to steering the BPI’s Equality, Diversity and Intersectional work for its members, award shows, events and The BRIT Trust.
-In 2020 the BPI launched its Membership Inclusion Programme, to remove barriers to entry to the music industry for small labels and music companies run by individuals from diverse backgrounds that may not always have been served by the industry by offering 20 labels and music companies BPI membership free of charge.

 It is vital for the industry to invest in the future talent pipeline, and to this end the BPI established the BRITs Apprentice Scheme in 2018 to enable people of all backgrounds to enter and experience working in the music industry with the aim of developing career opportunities.
 The Scheme gives up to 10 people the opportunity to benefit from quality paid employment and on-the-job training at an independent record label or music company.
 It will enable successful applicants to develop some of the basic insights and skills needed to develop a career working in music, receiving practical ‘hands on’ mentoring and experience, honing relevant abilities and making key industry contacts.
 Funded in large part by industry charity The BRIT Trust, the Scheme is open to individuals of all backgrounds aged 18 and over.
 Successful applicants will be matched with independent record labels and music companies that are members of the BPI.
 They will receive specialist training in either business administration or digital marketing.